MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/finance-operations-integration.md

 - Aligned mapping of bookable resource to worker.

-- Alignment of project journals on the work order's sub-project.
-When a Field Service user creates or updates a work order product or work order service, those updates are synced to their respective journal.
-However, if a user creates or updates an expense journal, hours journal, or item journal, these changes don't sync to the respective Field Service transaction record.
+- Alignment of project journals on the work order's subproject.
+When a Field Service user creates or updates a work order product or service, those updates sync with the respective journal.
+However, expense journal, hours journal, or item journal don't sync changes to the respective Field Service transaction record.